 Satisfactory academic progress is expected of all students.
 Problems in the area of academic progress will not usually be considered a disciplinary issue.
 A student experiencing problems in this area will be referred to his/her assigned counselor and the parent(s)/guardian(s) of the student will be contacted.
-After parent/counselor/administrative contact, any student who has a grade of D (1.00) or lower at the end of any term, may be dropped from a program.
+After parent/counselor/ administrative contact, any student who has a grade of D- (62%) or lower at the end of any term, may be put on an academic contract and dropped from a program if they do not meet the agreed upon terms therein.